aljungberg/hhc/README.md

 ### Sorting

 You can sort HHC encoded values in numerical order using a standard alphabetical sort.
 The HHC value strings need to be of equal length for this property to hold.
-You can left pad them with `-` just before sorting to make them so.
+You can left-pad them with `-` just before sorting to make them so.

-The `width` parameter of the `hhc` function can be used to do this padding at encoding time.
-It's better to pad at sort time to save bytes and so that you don't need to predict your maximum width ahead of time.
+The `width` parameter of the `hhc` function can do this padding at encoding time.
+It's better to pad at sort time to save bytes and so you need not predict your maximum width ahead of time.

 This ordering property holds for negative numbers too (-2, -1, 0, 1, 2...).